-- Consultation with a veterinarian or poultry welfare professional and written documentation with supporting internal data and/or scientific evidence of benefit to bird welfare must be provided for the design of a flock lighting program.
+- 3).
+Except for the first week and last week of growout, birds are provided with a minimum four hours of darkness every 24 hours.
+The four hours of darkness may be provided in increments of one, two, or four hours (see Appendix 3 for more details).
+During the period(s) of darkness, light levels at bird height must not exceed 10 percent of the light level during the period(s) of light. - Recognizing that there is not an optimum light intensity that may be uniformly applied to all broiler chicken strains, house types, lighting sources, or growout programs, a written lighting program must be available for auditor review and must be adhered to.
+Consultation with a veterinarian or poultry welfare professional is required for the design of a flock lighting program.
 Measurements of the chosen light intensity must be taken at bird height, directly beneath the light source. - 4).
 To monitor bird leg health and their ability to access feed and water, gait scoring must be performed once per flock no earlier than seven days prior to slaughter.
-Walk approximately 100 feet of the house between the wall and the first line of drinkers and observe the birds' gait.
-Evaluate 100 birds.
+Walk approximately 100 feet of the house between the wall and the first line of drinkers and observe the birds' gait and evaluate 100 birds.
 Record the number of birds unable to walk or move after gentle encouragement (Score of 2) using the U.S. Gait Scoring System found in Appendix 2. - 5).
 Any abuse of birds during the growout phase is a major non-conformance.
 Non-conformances must be recorded and corrective actions made in all circumstances.
 If a non-conformance is witnessed by the auditor, it results in an automatic audit failure of the Growout Operations Section of the audit and must result in retraining of all employees of the growout facility.